qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 * To include both, summary and detailed values.

 ### How to Use Table Charts
-Inside the Qrvey Composer, there are different places where you can create a table.
-For the purpose of this guide, we will use the Chart Builder with which users can create different types of charts.
+You can create Table charts anywhere that the Chart Builder is available.

 To get started, open the chart builder, and a new window will open up in the center of the screen, as shown below.